gauravmahlawat/cmt/content/title-case-converter.md

 # Title Case Converter Tool Online

 An easy to use title capitalization tool.
-Convert your standard text into title text with this online title capitalizer with convert my text.
+Convert your standard text into title text with this online title capitalizer with Case Convertors.
 Simply enter your standard text into the title case converter on the left and see it automatically get generated on the right.